 Catalog #3 MO services groups are largely independent of one another and are provided mostly on a peer-to-peer basis.
 They do not require the overall, global management of a common resource like the Solar System Internetwork in Service Catalog #2.
 Thus, a global Service Management Framework is not required a priori.
 Service management is required for MO services, however, and is supported via the Interoperability Framework.

 The services defined in Catalog #3 are summarized in Table 3-1 below.

+Somewhere in here there should be a clear statement about how these services are dependent upon:

+The CCSDS link & TT&C processing services

+The CCSDS SLE services and SM services

+The terrestrial Internet and related services (http, web, XML, etc)

 Table 3-1 Services Defined in Service Catalog #3